dbt-labs/docs.getdbt.com/website/docs/faqs/project/debugging-jinja.md

 ---
 title: How do I debug my Jinja?
-Description: “Using target folder or log function to debug Jinja”
+Description: "Using target folder or log function to debug Jinja"
-sidebar_label: ‘Debugging Jinja’
+sidebar_label: 'Debugging Jinja'
 id: debugging-jinja

 ---